ePages-de/epages-devportal/beyond-essence/inventory/modal-dialogs.md

 ## Structure

 Modal dialogs consist of a container, a close icon, and two buttons.
-One of these buttons is always a _Cancel_ button.
+The secondary button is always a _Cancel_ button.
-The second button depends on the specific use case.
+The primary button depends on the specific use case.

 Both buttons are located at the lower right corner of the container whereas the close icon is displayed in the upper right corner.